 How To Access Your Donation Receipts in the RoundUp App as a Nonprofit

-Nonprofits using RoundUp App don’t have to do anything to start sending or accessing Donation receipts.
-We automatically send donation receipts to your donors based on the type of donation they make.
+Nonprofits using RoundUp App don’t have to do anything to start sending or accessing receipts.
+We automatically send these to your donors based on the type of donation they make.
 Regardless of donation type, all donors who have sent in a donation during the current fiscal year will receive a yearly donation receipt collecting all of their donations for the year.

 Sending Yearly Donation Receipts Helps Your Donors